 Although feeling feverish is not uncommon for two to three days, a high temperature is unusual and may indicate you have COVID-19 or another infection (see advice on page 5).
-An uncommon side effect is swelling of the glands.
 You can rest and take the normal dose of paracetamol (follow the advice in the packaging) to help make you feel better.